Computing Isomorphisms between Products of Supersingular Elliptic Curves: Computing -dimensional isomorphisms

-As in the previous experiment paragraph, the user can choose the parameters $p,\ell$ and $m$.
+Let us describe an implementation of instances of Algorithm~\ref{algo:isom1} we propose in the file \textsf{ExperimentResults\_part2.mgm} available at~\cite{artifact}.
+As in Section~\ref{para:expe1}, the user can choose the parameters $p,\ell$ and $m$.
 Then we build a random ideal $I_{11}$ such that $\Nrd(I_{11})=\ell ^ m$.
-Next we recover $\alpha$ and $\nu_1$ with the function $\textsf{LocalGenerator}$, where we compute $\alpha$ thanks to Cornacchia's algorithm.
+We recover $\alpha$ and $\nu_1$ with the function $\textsf{LocalGenerator}$, where we compute $\alpha$ with to Cornacchia's algorithm.
 Those computations allow us to set $I_{21}:= \mO[0] \nu_1$.
 Finally, as described in Algorithm~\ref{algo:isom1}, we recover the two last ideals $I_{12}$ and $I_{22}$ by a call to \textsf{IsomorphismCompletion}.
-The function \textsf{RepresentIsomorphism} ensures us that the computed ideals represent an isomorphism.
+The function \textsf{RepresentIsomorphism} ensures that the computed ideals represent an isomorphism.